 Dental insurance is provided by Northeast Delta Dental.
 There are two levels, basic and enhanced.
 Coverage begins on the first day of your agreement.
-The 2023 benefits program for short-term disability (STD) long-term disability (LTD) insurance coverage has not been released to date.
+The 2024 benefits program for short-term disability (STD) long-term disability (LTD) insurance coverage has not been released to date.
 Professional liability coverage is provided to all residents and fellows by the Hamden Assurance Risk Retention Group, Inc. Primary limits are \$1 million each claim and \$3 million aggregate.
 Residents and fellows are covered by the Dartmouth Health Professional Liability Policy only when practicing within the scope of their hospital employment.

 Each intern is provided \$300 per training year to be used for items of an educational nature such as textbooks, clinical trainings, or other materials necessary for completion of clinical service activities.
-You may submit receipts for approved educational expenses and request reimbursement through your Training Director.
+"Necessary for completion of clinical service activities" means that an intern needs a resource that is not otherwise available to them to satisfy a clinical or learning objective.
+These expenses should be preapproved by the Training Director prior to submitting for reimbursement.
+Failure to request approval may result in denial of reimbursement.
+When in doubt, ask your Training Director.
 Funds are available 30 days after the start of the training year, which is July 1.
 These funds do not roll over from year to year.
-For the Concur reimbursement process, the "Workflow group" is Manager Approval and the business purpose is Staff Prof Growth & Development (731520).
+For the Concur reimbursement process, the "Workflow group" is Manager Approval, the business purpose is Academic Enhancement (221048), the Department is Psychiatry Admin (17110).

 The department also sponsors a Travel Award for conference presentations.
 This is a benefit available to interns and other trainees presenting research as symposia or posters.
-The application for this award is included in the Appendix.
+The application for this award is accessed through the REDCap submission portal at https://redcap.hitchcock.org/redcap/surveys/?s=NWLEP4NDJYJWCDHL.
 Do note that you must apply for a conference sponsored travel award before seeking the department Travel Award.
+For the Concur reimbursement process, the "Workflow group" is Manager Approval, the business purpose is Academic Enhancement (221048), the Department is Psychiatry Admin (17110), and the Project Code is PsychTraineeTrv.
 All receipts must be submitted through the Concur travel reimbursement portal within 30 days of purchase (not within 30 days of the date of travel).
 Additional funds may be available based on department specific educational resources; for more information, please contact the Training Director.